Hajime-Suzuki/React-GraphQL-Tax-App/README.md

 #### Typescript and GraphQL:

 Since both GraphQL and TS are typed, I feel it's redundant to write GQL schema, and write TS types.
 So, this awesome [Graphql Code Generator](https://github.com/dotansimha/graphql-code-generator) takes care of generating type definition files!
-For client side, it generate React-Apollo components as well!
+For client side, it generates React-Apollo components as well!
 With this, I feel back-end and front-end are always in sync, since this tool generates typescript types for both side.
 This is so awesome!